-As his film roles lessened, Price became busier than ever, lecturing on art at US colleges up and down the country lectured; publishing several books on art and cooking; helming the BBC Radio anthology series, The Price of Fear, and the six-part sci-fi, Aliens of the Mind (with his Madhouse co-star Peter Cushing, and becoming an unlikely rock star when he did the voiceover for The Black Widow, one of the tracks of Alice Cooper’s horror-themed solo album, Welcome to My Nightmare.
+As his film roles lessened, Price became busier than ever, lecturing on art at US colleges up and down the country lecturing and publishing several books on art and cooking, helming the BBC Radio anthology series, The Price of Fear, and the six-part sci-fi, Aliens of the Mind (with his Madhouse co-star Peter Cushing, and becoming an unlikely rock star when he did the voiceover for The Black Widow, one of the tracks of Alice Cooper’s horror-themed solo album, Welcome to My Nightmare.
 Other voice work included a cover of Bobby Pickett’s The Monster Mash and a collection of Caedmon albums dealing with ghosts, ghouls and demonology.
-His scary uncle Vincent persona was also capitalised on promoting all manner of products from Milton Bradley toys (who can forget his Shrunken Head Apple Sculpture?) to rugs and painting sets.
+His scary Uncle Vincent persona was also capitalised on promoting all manner of products, from Milton Bradley toys (who can forget his Shrunken Head Apple Sculpture?) to rugs and painting sets.

 Vincent also seemed to be never off TV.
 Not only were his AIP films getting their first-time TV broadcast, Vincent was also guest starring in popular shows like The Bionic Woman, The Brady Bunch and The Muppets, and even had a cameo on the Canadian children’s show, The Hilarious House of Frightenstein (1971).